 Many mainstream doctors claim Lyme Disease, in it's later stages, is simply treated with a few rounds of antibiotic and any remaining symptoms are “post Lyme” and will not go away.
 This is untrue as well.
 Chronic Lyme disease treatment is possible, but it can be very difficult.

-Alright… What are you panicking now?
+Alright… Are you panicking now?

 Now that you have answered the question, “What is Lyme Disease” and you are armed with all of this information, it's terrifying, isn't it?